drush-ops/drush/README.txt

 Drupal modules, since drush command files closely follow the structure of ordinary Drupal modules.

-See example.drush.inc for light details on the internals of a drush command file.
+See sandwich.drush.inc for light details on the internals of a drush command file.
 Otherwise, the core commands in drush are good models for your own commands.

 You can put your drush command file in a number of places: